terraform-cisco-modules/terraform-tfe-modules/README.md

 * tfc_workspaces
 * tfc_variables

-tfc_agent_pool is used to obtain a data source of an existing Agent Pool from Terraform Cloud.
+## tfc_agent_pool is used to obtain a data source of an existing Agent Pool from Terraform Cloud

-tfc_workspaces will build workspaces within Terraform Cloud.
+## tfc_workspaces will build workspaces within an Organization in Terraform Cloud

-tfc_variables will assign variables to workspaced created with the tfc_workspaces module
+## tfc_variables will assign variables to workspaces created with the tfc_workspaces module

 Please refer to the README.md in each module for further details.